US infiltrates big ransomware gang: 'We hacked the hackers'

 “I think anyone involved with Hive should be concerned because this investigation is ongoing,” Wray said.

 On Wednesday night, FBI agents seized computer infrastructure in Los Angeles that was used to support the network.
-Hive's dark web site was also seized.
+Two Hive dark web sites were seized: one used for leaking data of non-paying victims, the other for negotiating extortion payments.

 Garland said that thanks to the infiltration, led by the FBI's Tampa office, agents were able in one instance to disrupt a Hive attack against a Texas school district, stopping it from making a $5 million payment.